Create calculation and rollup properties

 |

-property: the property whose values you want to check for the text. text: the sequence of characters that the values should contain. |
+text: the string or text property to check for the substring. substring: the string that the text should contain. |

 Get the number of decimal places for a currency.
 Returns a number. |